 Our approach is then very simple: either we already have answers that we provide to the customer, or we carry out laboratory tests to check the compatibility with the application.
 In the second case, if we do not have the possibility to carry out the test ourselves, we commit to a customer relationship based on trust.
 We work alongside the customer and support him during the tests.

 Customer feedback allows us to gain a better view of the issues on the field.
 When a customer encounters a problem, we record his claim with a dedicated tool.
 At the end of a given period, the information collected is aggregated and trends, such as recurring issues, are analyzed.
 We then look for a solution internally.

 However, apart from this claim management system, we don’t really have a way to collect information.
 We do not always know how our customers use our greases.
 With the right tool, we could be able to warn our customers of inappropriate use of our products and avoid issues, for example.

 Similarly, some customers can make ingenious use of our lubricants, which we would not necessarily have thought of.
 This is the kind of information that could be used in prospecting or R&D. Of course, we can collect these data by calling our customers one by one, but that would be too time-consuming.

 In the end, we are really looking for a global overview of the use of our greases.
 Although I am myself trying to monitor our activities manually, it only reflects a very small fraction of the reality.
 The issues I am aware of are not always representative of what is happening on the field.

-In your opinion, to what extent does the Mobility Work Suppliers platform fit into this approach?
+In your opinion, to what extent does the Mobility Work Hub platform fit into this approach?

 Share your product information with users of Mobility Work next-gen CMMS